GagandeepMalhotra/NotesApp/README.md

 # Sticky Notes+ - by Gagandeep Malhotra

 Sticky Notes+ is a simple sticky notes application built with Python and Tkinter.
-It contains some additional features compared to many other sticky notes application such as a search bar, custom text size, horizontal margins, and window transparency.
+I had created this application because I wanted features such as a search bar, custom text size, horizontal margins, and window transparency to be included in a notes application.

 ## Features